maucherOnline/wordpress-google-reviews-plugin/README.txt

 💪 **Ultra-fast loading times** - Not only is the embedding process of our widget easy, but its loading time is ultra-fast to ensure the best customer experience.

-== PRO Features of the paid version ==
-With [the pro version](https://reviewsembedder.com?utm_source=wp_dir&utm_medium=link&utm_campaign=02), you can pull all Google reviews of a business instead of only 5.
+== PRO Features of the paid version (Free Trial) == With [the pro version](https://reviewsembedder.com?utm_source=wp_dir&utm_medium=link&utm_campaign=02), you can pull all Google reviews of a business instead of only 20.
 Showing a more significant number of positive comments will make your business website more attractive to your customers and further build trust.
 The premium version also includes additional premium settings with more customization options to increase your sales and conversions.
-The plugin also has a special word filter that enables you to search for powerful and positive words amongst all the reviews and filter reviews by rating option, which will only show 5 or 4-star reviews.
+The plugin has a special word filter that enables you to search for powerful and positive words amongst all the reviews and filter reviews by rating option, which will only show 5 or 4-star reviews.

-⭐ **Pull ALL Google reviews of a business, instead of only 5** (Google standard API only allows for 5) - Google standard API only allows 5 comments to be displayed, and with our PRO feature, you can display as many google reviews as you like!
-Placing more google reviews will show your customers the quality of your products and services and ensure they keep coming back to buy from you again.
+⭐ **Pull ALL Google reviews of a business, instead of only 20**

-⭐ **Get access to additional premium designs** - The premium package contains many different and valuable tools to design further and customize your google reviews widget more easily.
+⭐ **Get access to additional premium designs** - The premium package contains different and valuable tools to design further and customize your google reviews widget more easily.

-⭐ **Filter reviews by rating (showing 5 or 4 star reviews only)** - The premium version of our wordpress google reviews plugin has special reviews by rating feature only available to premium users.
+⭐ **Filter reviews by rating (showing 5 or 4 star reviews only)** - The premium version of our WordPress google reviews plugin has special reviews by rating feature only available to premium users.
 The feature allows only 5 or 4-star reviews to be shown on your wordpress website.

 == How does the installation process look like? ==
 1. Install the plugin
 2. Activate it
-3. Search for your local business within our plugins interface and paste the GMB ID
+3. Search for your local business
-4. Configure the visual settings
+4. Click 'Pull reviews'
 5. Save
 6. Paste shortcode in pages, posts, or even Elementor, Beaver Builder, WP Bakery etc.